jasonjmcghee/rem/README.md

 An open source approach to locally record everything you view on your Apple Silicon computer.

-_Note: Relies on Apple Silicon, and configured to only produce Apple Silicon builds._
+_Note: Only tested on Apple Silicon, and the release is Apple Silicon._

 I think the idea of recording everything you see has the potential to change how we interact with our computers, and believe it should be open source.